top of page

 Our Staff

 The Ridge Road Garden Center is situated on one acre in the foothills in Pine Grove, CA; the gift shop is 1600 square feet of unique and often one-of-a-kind gifts.
 There’s usually something to do in your garden at any time of year.
 It could be planting any number of drought hardy plants, mulching to keep existing plant roots cool, or fighting garden pests.
 We have aids for hands-on chores and tools for every garden season.
 Visit our garden center for gorgeous, seasonal selections!
 You're sure to see something you love!
-2025 Bareroot list is available now online and in-store hard copies.
+2025 Bareroot has arrived

-We offer Gift certificates so the recipient can choose from a diverse garden and nursery selections: bird houses, house plants, yard art, bulbs, seed selections, gems, unique planters, potted plants, bird baths, ornamental grasses & more!🌱🌿🌼
+We offer Gift certificates so the recipient can choose from diverse garden and nursery selections: bird houses, house plants, yard art, soil, ground covers, house plants, bulbs, seed selections, gems, unique planters, potted plants, bird baths, ornamental grasses & more!🌱🌿🌼

 Check out our abundance of lovely perennials as the seasons progress.
+We currently have Primrose, Stock, Iceland poppy, Ornamental kale, Calendula, Snapdragon, Pansies and more.
 Remember: If you want a stunning show of color for spring or summer, planting bulbs is a simple and inexpensive way to add splashes of color to your landscape.
 Your bulbs will work as nature intended by breaking through the soil when conditions are optimal for your area.
 Look for mid-season and late-season blooming bulbs!
 Added bonus for our area is that many bulbs are deer resistant!
 Extend the bloom season by planting bulbs in succession, weeks apart!

 Blue fescue is a most amazing grassy plant which is ice blue/gray and stands up to the hottest day, or relaxes in a bit of shade.
 In summer, it throws out seed heads on long, willowy stems from the center of the spiky, blue mass.
 This is a very drought-tolerant plant.
 Try pairing it with a lovely pink Carnation, stunning!
 Besides the usual favorites, consider planting something new and different, like Dahlias, Anemones, Gladiolus, Ranunculus, Oriental Lilies, Buddleia, Canna, or Freesia.
 All lovely, colorful and they bloom annually for glorious color explosions!
 Try a Rose of Sharon with abundant flowers.
 It's drought tolerant, too!